Asset Protection Strategies

 A number of points should be expanded upon.
 First, the issue regarding limiting one’s liability does not indemnify one’s negligence or wrongdoing.
 It does, however, attend to matters such as frivolous lawsuits and unexpected creditor claims.
 In addition to all the precautions and insurance that a business utilizes, this business strategy is a crucial and prudent way to reduce your likelihood for a lawsuit.
 Second, one might inquire about the nature of not profiting in business.
 A fact of this strategy is that a business does profit.
 The profitable business, however, is not your home-state corporation (when compared to the Wyoming corporation).
 Therefore, your home-state business is referred to as Loss, Inc. The proper use of Loss, Inc., a business with little taxable earnings and limited assets, can not only meet one’s business expectations but it can do so by engaging in a more efficient use of its revenue.

-The basis for this strategy is to have both corporations do real business with one another.
+The basis for this asset protection strategy is to have both corporations do real business with one another.
 An exchange relationship exists whereby the assets of Loss, Inc. are encumbered by Best Holdings, hence, constructing a form of judgment-proofing one’s business.
 Also, the revenue of Loss, Inc. is offset by expenses incurred from doing business with Best Holdings.
 Thus, Loss, Inc. earns little, if any, taxable income.
 In exchange, Best Holdings provides a required and legitimate service for Loss, Inc.

 The Wyoming corporation is referred to as “Best Holdings” because essentially it has encumbered assets and accepts much of Loss, Inc.’s revenue as payment for services rendered.
 Best Holdings can also participate in a loan agreement with Loss, Inc.